 Each place that is not accepted within two weeks, is automatically offered to the next highest applicant.
 Also, when applicants withdraw from the selection and placement procedure, the free spot is directly offered to the next candidate on the ranking list.
 Places are offered (and have to be accepted) via Studielink until all available places have been accepted, which may continue until very shortly before the actual start of the programme.

 - ranking numbers higher than 600 may very well give access to the programme;

-- it is difficult to predict how many places will be ‘transferred’ from one applicant to another;
+- it is difficult to predict how many places will be freed up and reallocated from one applicant to another;

 - you will have to assess yourself whether and how long you would like to wait for a place offer, if you haven’t received one yet